 The S1's flash sync speed is 1/320 sec.

 Does the Panasonic S1 support the Ultra High Speed (UHS) bus interface for SD cards?

-Yes, the camera can indeed use UHS-II cards, which provide for data transfer speed of up to 312 MB/s, in both of its card slots.
+Yes, the camera can indeed use UHS-II cards (data transfer speed of up to 312 MB/s).

 Which battery does the S1 use?